-G. Learner Support (9 points total) 7.1 The course instructions articulate or link to a clear description of the technical support offered and how to obtain it.
-3 0 7.2 Course instructions articulate or link to the institution's accessibility policies and services.
-3 3 7.3 Course instructions articulate or link to an explanation of how the institution's academic support services and resources can help learners succeed in the course and how learners can obtain them.
-2 0 7.4 Course instructions articulate or link to an explanation of how the institution's student support services and resources can help learners succeed in the course and how learners can obtain them.
-1 0 Total 3 3
+G. Learner Support (9 points total) 7.1 The course instructions articulate or link to a clear description of the technical support offered 3 0 and how to obtain it.7.2 Course instructions articulate or link to the institution's accessibility policies and services.
+2 3 7.3 Course instructions articulate or link to the institution's accessionity policies and services. support services and resources can help learners succeed in the course and how learners can obtain them.
+1 0 - 1 U 2 7.4 Course instructions articulate or link to an explanation of how the institution's student support services and resources can help learners succeed in the course and how learners can obtain them.
+Total 1 3

-- 7.1: Providing students access to technology support is very important.
+7.1: Providing students access to technology support is very important.
 Don't assume that students know how to obtain support from the institution.
-Provide instructions/links for students to access the technology help services available to them. - 7.2: The syllabus contains an excerpt from the institution website pertaining to accessibility.
-The Reviewer applauds the addition of that important information. - 7.3: Access to the institutional academic support services is critical.
+Provide instructions/links for students to access the technology help services available to them.

+7.2: The syllabus contains an excerpt from the institution website pertaining to accessibility.
+The Reviewer applauds the addition of that important information.

+7.3: Access to the institutional academic support services is critical.
 Consider providing instructions/links to tutoring and other academic support services.
-These might include Tutoring Services, the Writing Center, Library Resources, etc. - 7.4: As with academic support, student wellness and support is also critical.
+These might include Tutoring Services, the Writing Center, Library Resources, etc.

+7.4: As with academic support, student wellness and support is also critical.
 Consider providing instructions/links to the institutional student support services.
 These might include Career Services/Job Placement, Honors Programs, Health and Wellness, Advising, Curricular Organizations, Co-Curricular Resources, etc.